-Is it similar to Walt Disney World’s My Magic+ system?
+Is it similar to Walt Disney World’s FastPass+ system?

 Will entertainment FastPass tickets be digital as well?

 No, all entertainment FastPass tickets will remain paper tickets.
-Currently, you can get a FastPass for the World of Color show in Disney California Adventure.
-Once Fantasmic! returns to Disneyland (July 17, 2017) FastPass tickets will also be available for that.
-Occasionally, FastPass tickets are offered for Frozen - Live at the Hyperion.
+Currently, you can get a FastPass for the World of Color show in Disney California Adventure and Fantasmic! in Disneyland.
 It is likely that entertainment FastPasses will remain paper indefinitely since they do not have the machines or time to scan each guest for performances.
 As usual, you are able to hold a paper FastPass ticket for a show and still use Disneyland's Digital FastPass System for attractions.

-Disneyland's Digital FastPass system is just one of the many new things that have appeared in the parks this year.
-We are loving the new system and hope it means that the Disneyland MaxPass is right around the corner.
+Disneyland's Digital FastPass system is just one of the many new things that have appeared in the parks over the years.
+We love the system!
 Please let us know if you have any other questions about Disneyland's Digital FastPass system in the comments.
 We'll make sure to update the article with the common questions and any updates as the summer continues.

-To try the new system for yourself, book your Disneyland vacation now.
-Depending on when you visit the resort, you'll be able to experience the Summer of Heroes, Halloween Time at the Disneyland Resort or the Holidays at the Disneyland Resort.
+To try the FastPass system for yourself, book your Disneyland vacation now.
 No matter when you visit, make sure to take advantage of huge savings with our discount Disneyland tickets and reduced rates for hotel.
 Book your Disneyland package online or by giving our agents a call at 855-GET-AWAY.